cvetaevvitaliy/sdk-nrf/doc/nrf/ug_nrf9160.rst

 All nRF9160 samples include the :ref:`secure_partition_manager` sample, which can be enabled or disabled with the :option:`CONFIG_SPM` option.
 Some also include the :ref:`bootloader` sample (:option:`CONFIG_SECURE_BOOT`) and :doc:`mcuboot:index` (:option:`CONFIG_BOOTLOADER_MCUBOOT`).

-Socket API
+BSD socket
 ----------

-All nRF9160 applications must include the Modem library.
+All nRF9160 applications must include the BSD library.
-The Modem library is the primary interface for operating the nRF9160 modem to establish LTE-M, NBIOT, and GNSS connections.
+The BSD library is the primary interface for operating the nRF9160 modem to establish LTE-M, NBIOT, and GNSS connections.

-The Modem library is Nordic Semiconductor's implementation of the Socket API.
+The BSD library is Nordic Semiconductor's implementation of the BSD Socket API.
-See :ref:`nrfxlib:nrf_modem` for detailed information.
+See :ref:`nrfxlib:bsdlib` for detailed information.

 LTE modem
 =========

 The LTE modem handles LTE communication.
-It is controlled through `AT commands <AT Commands Reference Guide_>`_.
+It is controlled through `AT commands <AT Commands Reference Guide>`_.

 The firmware for the modem is available as a precompiled binary.
 You can download the firmware from the `nRF9160 product website (compatible downloads)`_.